jantman/misc-scripts/README.md

 Unless otherwise noted, these are distributed under the terms of the LICENSE file.

+* __apache_log_verify_site_move.py__ - Python script that parses Apache HTTPD access logs, finds all unique URLs, and compares the current HTTP response code to that of another server.
+Useful when moving a site.
 * __bigipcookie.pl__ - Perl script to de/encode F5 BigIp persistence cookies.
 * __check_url_list.py__ - Script to check a list of URLs (passed on stdin) for response code, and for response code of the final path in a series of redirects.
 * __cmd-wrapper.c__ - C wrapper for a setuid/gid command, to ensure that ONLY a certain command and args can be run.